ckaestne/seai/README.md

+**Update 2020: The class will be offered both in the Summer term and in the Fall semester 2020.
+The Summer offering will be more targeted towards students with software engineering experience (e.g., software engineering course, industrial experience, or internship experience), but will expect no data science background.
+The Fall offering will be targeted more at students with some data science experience (e.g., a machine learning course on campus or online), but will expect no software engineering background.**

 The course takes a **software engineering perspective** on building software systems with a significant **machine learning or AI component**.
 It discusses how to take an idea and a model developed by a data scientist (e.g., scripts and Jupyter notebook) and deploy it as part of scalable and maintainable system (e.g., mobile apps, web applications, IoT devices).
 Rather than focusing on modeling and learning itself, this course assumes a working relationship with a data scientist and focuses on issues of design, implementation, operation, and assurance and how those interact with the data scientist's modeling.

 This course is aimed at **software engineers** who want to understand the specific challenges of working with AI components and at **data scientists** who want to understand the challenges of getting a prototype model into production; it facilitates communication and collaboration between both roles.